CodeIntelligenceTesting/jazzer/docs/advanced.md

 ### Export Coverage Information

+> [!WARNING]\
-**Note**: This feature is deprecated.
+> This feature is deprecated.
 The standalone JaCoCo agent should be used to generate coverage reports.

 The internally gathered JaCoCo coverage information can be exported in human-readable and JaCoCo execution data format (`.exec`).
 These can help identify code areas that have not been covered by the fuzzer and thus may require more comprehensive fuzz targets or a more extensive initial corpus to reach.